SATURDAY 4 FEBRUARY 2017

 9.00 - 10.00

-Opening Keynote by Eleanor Sharpston QC, Advocate General at the Court of Justice of the European Union.
+Keynote Address by Eleanor Sharpston QC, Advocate General at the Court of Justice of the European Union.

 Why insist on a full translation brief?
 An overview of the key information we need to do our jobs, and the presentation of a practical template for use with clients that is also one of the outcomes of an international research project.
 Juliette Scott